cpendo/alx-system_engineering-devops/0x00-shell_basics/README.md

 The '101-clean emacs' file contains a shell script that deletes all files in the current working directory that end with the character ~.

-The '102-tree' file contains a shell script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+The '102-tree' file contains a shell script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory

 The '103-commas' file contains a shell script lists all files and directories separated by comma and forward slash respectively and shows them in an orderd way.

+The 'school.mgc' file contains a shell script that identifies all files that contain the string SCHOOL at offset 0 as a School data file.